UAE Employer of Record

 Expat workers are not entitled to pensions but are entitled to severance or gratuity payments.

-In the case of a work-related injury or illness, the employer must pay the cost of medical treatment until the employee recovers or is deemed disabled.
+In the case of a work-related injury or illness, the employer must file a report with the police and the Labor Ministry and pay the cost of medical treatment until the employee recovers or is deemed disabled.

 If the injury or illness prevents the employee from working, the employer must pay the employee’s full salary for the period of convalescence or for six months, whichever is shorter.